humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-09-computer-science-in-javascript-binary-search-tree-part-1.md

     };

 When adding a value into a binary search tree, the special case is when there is not already a root.
 In that case, the job is easy as you just set the root to the new value.
 For all other cases, the basic algorithm is exactly the same as the one used in `contains()`: go left is the new value is less than the current node or right if the value is greater.
-The primary difference is that when you can&#8217;t go any further, that is the spot for the new value.
+The primary difference is that when you can't go any further, that is the spot for the new value.
 So, if you need to go left but there is no left node, the new value becomes the left node (same with the right).
 Since there can be no duplicates, the operation stops if a node with the same value is found.

-Before moving on to the `size()` method, I&#8217;d like to digress into a discussion of tree traversals.
-In order to calculate the size of a binary search tree, it&#8217;s necessary to visit each node in the tree.
+Before moving on to the `size()` method, I'd like to digress into a discussion of tree traversals.
+In order to calculate the size of a binary search tree, it's necessary to visit each node in the tree.
 Binary search trees often bring with them the need to execute different types of traversals to retrieve information, and the most commonly used is an in-order traversal.
 In-order traversals are performed on each node by processing the left subtree, then the node itself, then the right subtree.
 Since binary search trees are ordered in this way, from left to right, the result is that the nodes are processed in their correct sorted order.
-For the `size()` method, it doesn&#8217;t actually matter what order the nodes are traversed in, but it does matter for the `toArray()` method.
+For the `size()` method, it doesn't actually matter what order the nodes are traversed in, but it does matter for the `toArray()` method.
 Since both methods need to perform a traversal, I decided to add a `traverse()` method that can be used generically:

     BinarySearchTree.prototype = {